leanprover/lean4/README.md

 * `binDir`: The build subdirectory to which Lake should output the package's binary executable.
 Defaults to `bin`.
 * `binRoot`: The root module of the package's binary executable.
 Defaults to `Main`.
 The root is built by recursively building its local imports (i.e., fellow modules of the package).
 This setting is most useful for packages that are distributing both a library and a binary (like Lake itself).
 In such cases, it is common for there to be code (e.g., `main`) that is needed for the binary but should not be included in the library proper.
 * `moreLibTargets`: An `Array` of additional library `FileTarget`s (beyond the package's and its dependencies' libraries) to build and link to the package's binary executable (and/or to dependent package's executables).
+* `supportInterpreter`: Whether to expose symbols within the executable to the Lean interpreter.
+This allows the executable to interpret Lean files (e.g., via `Lean.Elab.runFrontend`).
+Implementation-wise, this passes `-rdynamic` to the linker when building on a non-Windows systems.
+Defaults to `false`.
 * `moreLinkArgs`: An `Array` of additional arguments to pass to `leanc` while compiling the package's binary executable.
 These will come *after* the paths of libraries built with `moreLibTargets`.

 ## Scripts